History of the Middle East: Gulf War, 1991 Iraqi uprisings, and the 1998 bombing of Iraq

 The U.S. launched Operation Desert Shield, deploying more than 400,000 troops and backed by an international coalition.
 Iraq stopped plans to invade Saudi Arabia.
 Iraq then established the Republic of Kuwait occupation government led by Colonel Alaa Hussain Ali.
 The occupiers "began a systematic campaign of pillage, rape, torture, murder, and theft".
 Hussein used the Kuwaiti crisis to end the Iran—Iraq War, as Iraq accepted Iranian terms and stopped occupying parts of Iran.
 In 1991, the coalition's Operation Desert Storm started, led by U.S. General Norman Schwarzkopf.
 It involved air, ground, and naval offenses.
 Iraq, outnumbered and using ineffective weaponry, was quickly defeated.
 Iraqi casualties vastly outnumbered the coalition's.
-Iraq was forced into making peace and recognizing the re-established Kuwaiti emirate's soveriegnty.
+Iraq was forced into making peace and recognizing the re-established Kuwaiti emirate's sovereignty.

 In the war's aftermath, Kurds in northern Iraq started a rebellion against Hussein's government, which was brutally suppressed.
 This caused the coalition countries to establish a no-fly zone over parts of Iraq.
 As part of the war's peace terms, Iraq had to cooperate with UN investigators who would search the country for the presence of weapons of mass destruction (WMDs).
 Iraq refused to cooperate with the UN, leading to the 1998 bombing of Iraq by the U.S. and U.K.

-Oslo Accords (1993—1995)
+Oslo Accords (1993–1995)

 The 1993 and 1995 Oslo Accords between Israel and the PLO were initially a significant step towards peace between Israel and Palestine.
 The accords advocated a two-state solution, and in a slight weakening of Israel's post-1967 occupation of Palestine, Gaza and the West Bank were allowed limited self-governance by the Palestinian Authority.
 The agreement had the goal of ending the Israel—Palestine conflict by May 1999, but this did not happen.
 In 1995, Israeli prime minister Yitzhak Rabin was assassinated by a Jewish extremist who was against the accords.
 This brought up concerns about Israel's national security, which led to the 1996 election of Benjamin Netanyahu, who was against the accords, as prime minister.
 Netanyahu refused to negotiate with Yasser Arafat.
 While Netanyahu's successor Ehud Barak resumed negotiations, tensions between Israel and Palestine had once again started to rise.